 To form the START model, a caseworker is paired with a family mentor — an individual in long-term recovery who has lived experience with the child welfare system.
 Family mentors bring a unique and invaluable skill set by virtue of their recovery experience and willingness to share it with families and other team members.
 The mentors serve as both advocate and role model — a personification of hope and inspiration, a living example of recovery.

-Applicants must have a NC Certified Peer Support Specialist Certification, and valid drivers license.
+Applicants must have a current NC Certified Peer Support Specialist Certification, and valid drivers license.

 The family mentor (FM) provides peer support to help families navigate through child welfare, court, treatment, and other systems while also providing hope and motivation to promote healing and keep children safe and families together.
 The FM will serve as a team member of the Sobriety Treatment and Recovery Teams (START) team, along with the START worker, START supervisor, and treatment providers to ensure seamless and efficient delivery of intensive wrap-around services to START families.